An Accurate Pentadiagonal Matrix Solution for the Time-Dependent Schr\"{o}dinger Equation: Abstract

 \section{Abstract}

 One of the unitary forms of the quantum mechanical time evolution operator is given by Cayley's approximation.
-A numerical implementation of the same involves the replacement of second derivatives in Hamiltonian with the three-point formula.
-This leads to a tridiagonal system of linear equations, which is solved by utilizing the Thomas Algorithm.
-In this work, we invoke the highly accurate five-point stencil to discretize the wave function onto an Implicit-Explicit Crank-Nicolson scheme.
-We discuss the numerical resolution for the corresponding pentadiagonal system of linear equations and demonstrate that the resultant solutions are significantly more accurate than the standard ones.
+A numerical implementation of the same involves the replacement of second derivatives in Hamiltonian with the three-point formula, which leads to a tridiagonal system of linear equations.
+In this work, we invoke the highly accurate five-point stencil to discretize the wave function onto an Implicit-Explicit pentadiagonal Crank-Nicolson scheme.
+It is demonstrated that the resultant solutions are significantly more accurate than the standard ones.
+We also discuss the resolution of bipartite wavepacket dynamics and derive conditions under which a product state from the laboratory perspective remains a product state from the center-of-mass point of view.
+This has profound applications for decoupling complicated bipartite dynamics into two independent single-particle problems.